jhu-st/jhu-st-sp22-public/README.md

-The public reposiroty for the course EN.601.422/622 Software Testing & Debuggin - Spring 2022.
+The public repository for the course EN.601.422/622 Software Testing & Debuggin - Spring 2022.
 This repository is mainly used to share starter files of exercises and homeworks.